Hudson River: Sources

-The source of the Hudson River is Henderson Lake, located in the Adirondack Mountains at an elevation of 4322 ft.
+The source of the Hudson River is Henderson Lake, located in the Adirondack Mountains at an elevation of 553 m.
 However, the photogenic Lake Tear of the Clouds is more conventionally cited in popular culture as the source of the Hudson.
 The river is named Feldspar Brook from where it emerges from Lake Tear of the Clouds until its confluence with the Opalescent River, after which it becomes the Opalescent until it reaches Calamity Brook flowing southward into the eastern outlet of Henderson Lake.
 After this point, the stream is known as the Hudson River according to the cartographical definition used by the United States Geological Survey (USGS).